-Instead the Rogers mansion was purchased by Mrs. Charles C. Goodhue and given to the New York Society Library.
-The library, then located at No. 109 University Place, was in desperate need for a larger facility.
-It was established in 1772 by a grant from King George III and by now included nearly 150,000 volumes.
-Its immense collection of Americana included “books, broadsides, pamphlets, maps newspapers and autograph letters,” advised The New York Times on June 20, 1937.
+The Rogers mansion was purchased by the New York Society Library, then located at No. 109 University Place, which was in desperate need for a larger facility.
+It was established in 1754 and by now included nearly 150,000 volumes in its immense collection of "books, broadsides, pamphlets, maps newspapers and autograph letters,” advised The New York Times on June 20, 1937.

 After interior renovations the library was ready for opening on July 1, 1937.
 The Times said “While the building in East Seventy-ninth Street has been remodeled along modern library lines, the atmosphere that has so long characterized the New York Society Library has been retained.
 The exterior of the building gives an impression of great dignity.”

 |Much of the original architectural detailing has been sensitively preserved.
 The Library's "Whitridge Room" is in the former bedroom of John and Catherine Rogers. photo from the New York Society Library|